What Is Dental Insurance and How Does It Work?

 Deductible

-After your deductible, you and your insurer split costs.
-Most plans use a 100-80-50 structure.
+After you meet your deductible, you and your insurer split the remaining costs.
+Most Texas plans follow the 100-80-50 rule.
+That 20% or 50% you owe is your coinsurance share.

 Annual Maximum

 One client came in planning to get a root canal and two crowns in the same year.
 Once we mapped out the costs against her annual maximum, it was clear she needed a plan with a $2,000 cap, not the $1,000 plan she was initially looking at.
-The difference in premium was $12 per month.
+The difference in premium was $12 per month—well worth it given what she was facing.

 What Types of Dental Plans Are Available in Texas?